Let’s talk product layering!

 If you follow our instagram feed, you might know that I enjoy a systematic process of product layering.
 Product layering is sometimes associated with overloading the skin, so I wanted to tell you a little bit about my process & rationale for layering.

-Another thing I like, is that this layering system, allows you to develop an intuition about your skin.
+Another thing I like is that this layering system, allows you to develop an intuition about your skin.
 Often people apply a bunch of products on their skin in a non-systematic manner and are unable to figure out what works and what doesn’t.
 However, using a layering framework, you might be able to augment or pare down your routine as required.
-For example, you might find that you might be able skip the oil in your routine and just use a cream, or that a mist is enough to hydrate your skin and that you don’t really need a hydrating serum.
+For example, you might find that you might be able to skip the oil in your routine and just use a cream, or that a mist is enough to hydrate your skin and that you don’t really need a hydrating serum.
 In these cases, you are reducing this system into specialized cases for your skin (if we were talking about mathematical equations, skipping layers would be the ‘limiting cases’ of the layering equation).
-You might find that the serum water based serum you are using is not hydrating enough, and that you need more water-based moisture.
+You might find that the water-based serum you are using is not hydrating enough and that you need more water-based moisture.
 Or that the cream you are using is too rich for your skin.
-Moreover, layering may also allow you to decode your own skin issues, answering questions like: is your skin experiencing dehydration, or dryness or oiliness etc.
+Moreover, layering may also allow you to decode your own skin issues, answering questions like: is your skin experiencing dehydration, or dryness or oiliness, etc.

 A few common-sense rules :

 1) Ask the formulator how they intend their product to be layered & then examine your routine to check where the product may fit in.
-Generally it is recommended to layer starting with lighter products (with more water components) first followed by heavier products that will help seal the nutrients in.
+Generally, it is recommended to layer starting with lighter products (with more water components) first followed by heavier products that will help seal the nutrients in.

 2) Apply anhydrous products to damp skin.

-3) You might be able to layer one or two water-based serums, but I would avoid layering more than one oil based serum (unless you are adding a drop or 2 of the second oil into your cream).
+3) You might be able to layer one or two water-based serums, but I would avoid layering more than one oil-based serum (unless you are adding a drop or 2 of the second oil into your cream).
 I find that you do not need to feed a lot of oil to your skin.
-But 1-3 drops of a well formulated oil can really make a lovely difference to your skin, supporting the skin barrier & providing a nutritional boost.
+But 1-3 drops of a well-formulated oil can really make a lovely difference to your skin, supporting the skin barrier & providing a nutritional boost.

 So tell me, do you like to layer products.
 Have you found a system that works for your skin?
 Do share!